-For the example shown in figure 5-11, the projected width of the bridge opening, perpendicular to the flow lines, will be computed with the following equation:
+For the example shown in the figure above, the projected width of the bridge opening, perpendicular to the flow lines, will be computed with the following equation:

-$$W_B = \cos\theta b \tag{5-19}$$
+$$W_B = \cos\theta b$$

-Where: W_B = Projected width of the bridge opening, perpendicular to the flow lines

-B = The length of the bridge opening as measured along the skewed road crossing

-Θ = The bridge skew angle in degrees.
-This angle is with respect to the flow going through the bridge opening and a line perpendicular to the bridge cross sections.
+Symbol Description Units $W_B$ Projected width of the bridge opening, perpendicular to the flow lines В The length of the bridge opening as measured along the skewed road crossing θ The bridge skew angle in degrees.
+This angle is with respect to the flow going through the bridge opening and a line perpendicular to the bridge cross sections

 The pier information must also be adjusted to account for the skew of the bridge.
-HEC-RAS assumes the piers are continuous, as shown in Figure 5-11, thus the following equation will be applied to get the projected width of the piers, perpendicular to the flow lines:
+HEC-RAS assumes the piers are continuous, as shown in the figure above, thus the following equation will be applied to get the projected width of the piers, perpendicular to the flow lines:

-$$W_p = \sin \theta L + \cos \theta w_p \tag{5-20}$$
+$$W_p = sin\theta L + cos\theta w_p$$

+Symbol Description Units

-Where: W_p = The projected width of the pier, perpendicular to the flow lines w_p = The actual width of the pier
+$W_p$ The projected width of the pier, perpendicular to the flow lines

-L = The actual length of the pier
+L The actual length of the pier

+$w_p$ The actual width of the pier